-The Reproductive Science of New Jersey offers treatment options in helping women address the ever-growing disconnect between the readiness to have children and the biological limitations of aging eggs.
-In our society, more women / couples are pursuing higher education and after attaining a specific quality of life, are then ready to create a family.
-In some cases, maternal age then becomes a factor in achieving this goal.
+RSCNJ offers treatment options in helping women address the ever-growing disconnect between the readiness to have children and the biological limitations of aging eggs.
+In our society more women/couples are pursuing higher education, and after attaining a specific quality of life they are then ready to create a family.
+In some cases maternal age then becomes a factor in achieving this goal.

 A decline in available eggs is a very common cause of infertility.
-Women are born with their life-long supply of eggs, and as they age their egg number naturally diminishes.
-While a woman is physically able to carry a pregnancy to term well into her forties, the quality of the eggs produced decline significantly starting around the age of 35.
+Women are born with their lifelong supply of eggs and as they age their egg number naturally diminishes.
+While a woman is physically able to carry a pregnancy to term well into her 40s, the quality of the eggs produced decline significantly starting around the age of 35.

 Fertility preservation prior to cancer treatment

-Cancer treatments like chemotherapy, radiation, and surgery can speed up the natural decline in available eggs, thereby reducing or destroying the egg reserve.
-The risk of being infertile after cancer treatment depends upon the treatment, the woman’s fertility before treatment, and her age.
+Cancer treatments such as chemotherapy, radiation and surgery can speed up the natural decline in available eggs, thereby reducing or destroying the egg reserve.
+The risk of being infertile after cancer treatment depends upon the treatment, the woman’s fertility before treatment and her age.

 There are two options available to preserve fertility: embryo freezing and egg freezing.